Your Role in Safety

-- Tell caregivers if you think there are problems with the medicine you are taking, if you think a medicine is not helping or is causing side effects.
+- Tell caregivers if you think there are problems with the medicine you are taking.
+Talk to the nurses or doctor when you think a medicine is not helping or is causing side effects.

-- Tell caregivers right away if you think you are having an allergic reaction to a medicine.
+- Immediately communicate to the nurse if you think you are having an allergic reaction to a medicine.
 Signs and symptoms of an allergic reaction include itching or hives, and swelling in your face or hands.
 You may also have swelling or tingling in your mouth or throat, chest tightness, and trouble breathing.

 - Wash your hands often.
 Good handwashing will help prevent the spread of germs, especially after you have gone to the bathroom and before you eat.

 - Do not allow sick people to visit.
 Ask friends and family with colds or other infections not to visit.